ManmeetKP123/BrickBreaker/README.md

 # BrickBreaker
-This is a very simple brick breaker game and served as my intro to Java Script and HTML.
+A quick 2hr project that served as my intro to Java Script and HTML.
 Some features to be added in the future:
 - scoreboard
 - levels and adjust brick pattern accordingly
 - background sound